algolia/docsearch/docs/src/dropdown.md

 </script>
 ```

-You need to integrate this snippet needs to every page that integrates the
+You need to integrate this snippet into every page that integrates the
 dropdown UI

 ## Testing